influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/query_language/functions.md

 The query returns the most frequent field value for every field key that includes the word `/water/` in the `h2o_feet` measurement.

-#### Example 4: Calculate the mode field value associated with a field key and include several clauses
+#### Calculate the mode field value associated with a field key and include several clauses

 ```sql
 > SELECT MODE("level description") FROM "h2o_feet" WHERE time >= '2015-08-17T23:48:00Z' AND time <= '2015-08-18T00:54:00Z' GROUP BY time(12m),* LIMIT 3 SLIMIT 1 SOFFSET 1